KxSystems/docs/docs/learn/python/list.md

 del list2[:]
 print ("List2 after clearing using del : " + str(list2))
 ```

+Clearing a list means removing all its items while retaining its datatype.
+[`0#`](../../ref/take.md) is perfect for this.

 ```q
 q)list:1 2 3  / initialize list
 q)0#list      / take 0 items